zeitgeistpm/documentation/docs/learn/parimutuel.md

 ### Betting

-Every parimutuel market uses an special account as pot.
+Every parimutuel market uses a special account as the pot.
 If an informant places a bet, they send `x` units of collateral to the pot and receive `x` units of the corresponding type of _parimutuel shares_.
 Informants must observe a minimum bet size defined in the parimutuel pallet when placing their bets.